a-schild/inno-thinyldap/README.md

        Use prefork for better performance
 - v2.7 Fixed a speed dial problem with mobile and home speeddial numbers service script now forces closing child processes
+- v2.8 Modified to work with v13 and v14 innovaphone

-(C) Aarboard AG, www.aarboard.ch, 2018
+(C) Aarboard AG, www.aarboard.ch, 2025

 This project is under GNU Public License v3